dfelinto/blender-manual/manual/modeling/modifiers/modify/weight_proximity.rst

    Linear
       No mapping.
+   Custom Curve
+      Allows you to manually define the mapping using a curve.
    Sharp, Smooth, Root and Sphere
       These are classical mapping functions, from spikiest to roundest.
    Random
       Uses a random value for each vertex.
    Median Step
-      Creates binary weights (0.0 or 1.0), with 0.5 as cutting value.
+      Creates binary weights (0.0 or 1.0), with 0.5 as cutting value

 Invert ``<-->``
    Inverts the falloff.